 Talk It Over

 In conversations about relationships and sex, everyone may have different expectations, values and needs.
 It's normal for these differences to emerge, and communicating about them can improve your comfort and happiness.

 - Know what you want before anything sexual occurs.
 Consider in advance which sexual activities you do and do not want to engage in, and be assertive about what you are comfortable with.
 Even after sexual activity starts, it’s always OK to change your mind.
 If you start and want to stop, or have done something before but don’t want to again, say so.

 - “I statements” (such as “I feel…” or “I like…”) describe how you feel about what your partner does, rather than describing your partner’s actions.
-They can promote an open conversation and may help reduce defensiveness during difficult or awkward conversations.
+They can reduce defensiveness during difficult or awkward conversations.

 - When problems arise, discuss them privately and in a neutral space before things get sexual.

-Remember that with practice, you can learn new communication skills and improve your communication confidence over time.
+With practice, you can learn new skills and improve your communication confidence!